pivotal/blog/content/post/PostgreSQL-Meetup-in-Berlin-2016-01-26.md

 {{< responsive-figure src="/images/PostgreSQL-Meetup-2016-01-26/entrance.png" class="right small" >}}

 Berlin has a very active [Meetup](http://www.meetup.com/) scene - and [PostgreSQL](http://www.meetup.com/PostgreSQL-Meetup-Berlin/) is no exception.
 [This time](http://www.meetup.com/PostgreSQL-Meetup-Berlin/events/227391375/), "meet other people" was hosted by Pivotal, and took place in the [EMC Berlin](http://www.emc.com/de-de/index.htm) office.
-Pizza and beverages help starting a conversation about different [PostgreSQL](https://www.postgresql.org/) topics.
+Pizza and beverages help starting a conversation on different [PostgreSQL](https://www.postgresql.org/) topics, which kept going after the talks.
+Finally security asked us to leave the office, because they wanted to lock the office.

 ## Talks